Smoked haddock and butter bean gratin

 Pan griddled tuna steak with artichokes

 This is a nutritious and very fresh tasting fish recipe which is ready in about 10 minutes.
-I’ve used canned artichokes, mixed with capers, artichokes, lemon juice, parsley and mustard as the sauce.
-There is a big range of prepared artichokes available – my current favourite is a jar of artichokes marinated in oil, mint…
+I’ve used canned artichokes, mixed with capers, lemon juice, parsley and mustard as the sauce.
+There is a big range of prepared artichokes available – my current favourite is a jar of artichokes marinated in oil, mint and…

 Baked mackerel with fennel and pine nuts